sir-dunxalot/ember-easy-form-extensions/README.md

 ## Components

-To customize the template of any components just override the path in your app.
-For example, `app-name/templates/components/form-submission.hbs` - easy!

 To extend the class of any components just import them from this addon and then export them in your app.
 For example:

 ```js